Global Payroll

 Pension Requirements

-• Ongoing Compliance: Employers contribute a minimum of 6% of monthly wages to the labor pension fund.
+• Ongoing Compliance: Employers contribute a minimum of 6% of monthly wages to the labor pension fund for employees covered by the Labor Pension Act.
 Employees may voluntarily contribute up to 6% of their monthly wages.
-Contributions may be deducted from taxable income.
-Different schemes apply to local and foreign workers.
+Contributions may be deducted from taxable income where permitted.
+From January 1, 2026, foreign professionals are also brought into the New Labor Pension System, subject to transitional rules for certain existing employees.

 Employment Obligations